Speedrunning: 1993–2003: Doom and Quake demos, early Internet communities

-Speed Demos Archive and video sharing
+2003–present: Speed Demos Archive and video sharing

 For five years, Speed Demos Archive hosted exclusively Quake speedruns, but in 2003 it published a 100% speedrun of Metroid Prime done by Pflug.
 Six months later, SDA began accepting runs from all games.
 Unlike its predecessor websites, SDA did not compile leaderboards for their games; they displayed only the fastest speedrun of each game.
 Until SDA's expansion into games other than Quake in 2004, speedrun video submissions were primarily sent to early video game record-keeper Twin Galaxies.
 The videos were often never publicly released, creating verifiability concerns that SDA aimed to address.
 It was often impossible to determine what strategies had gone into setting these records, hindering the development of speedrunning techniques.
 Sites dedicated to speedrunning, including game-specific sites, began to establish the subculture around speedrunning.
 These sites were not only used for sharing runs but also to collaborate and share tips to improve times, leading to collaborative efforts to continuously improve speedrunning records on certain games.

 In 2003, a video demonstrating a TAS of Super Mario Bros.
 3 garnered widespread attention on the internet; many speedrunners cite this as their first introduction to the hobby.
 It was performed and published by a Japanese user named Morimoto.
 The video was lacking context to indicate that it was a TAS, so many people believed it to be an actual human performance.
 It drew criticism from viewers who felt "cheated" when Morimoto later explained the process by which he created the video and apologized for the confusion.
 In December 2003, after seeing Morimoto's TAS, a user named Bisqwit created TASVideos (initially named NESVideos), a site dedicated to displaying tool-assisted speedruns.